ashishsingh0307/Learn_javascript/README.md

 VIDEO 19 - FUNCTIONS

             FUNCTION IS A PACKAGE WHICH HOLDS SOME CODE IN IT.
+(NAMING CONVENTION / NOMANCLATURE)

+            PARAMETER V/S ARGUMENTS
+            ==> WHEN WE DEFINE A FUNCTION WE PASS PARAMETERS ==> WHEN WE CALL A FUNCTION WE PASS ARGUMENTS.

             -> INSTANCE 1